cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Commercetools-Setup.md

 ## <a name="PaymentUpdate"></a>Payment Update

-An extension triggered by payment updates is required to process authorizations
+An extension triggered by payment updates is required to process any update actions on a payment resource

 | Property                   | Value                                  | Note                                                                                                  |
 | -------------------------- | -------------------------------------- | ----------------------------------------------------------------------------------------------------- |